-We are building SOL and Lesson plans to complement the baseline testing here.
+We are building SOL and Lesson plans to complement the baseline.
 There is a full evidence management system for formative progress tracking through the POS on the learning site explained here.
 You are free to use as much or as little of these as you like.

 You can use the test for anyone.
 Year 7 is the highest priority but any other year groups new to computing can do it and some teachers have taken it too.
 Your results will be anonymous.

-If you have any problems please just get back.
+If you have any problems, please contact us.
 Please spread the word as the more that take the test the better the data for everyone.

 Some questions and answers related to baseline testing.

 How can we link the test to levels?
 There are no official national levels in Computing, there never have been and there never will be.
 For those that have to use levels for internal procedure we suggest the following mapping to the Baseline test results.

 Computing is effectively a new subject in the national curriculum.
 This provides a unique opportunity to find out what children know about a subject before it is formally taught and how much this changes over time as formal teaching becomes embedded in the school curriculum.
 If we provide a test that is based on the new National Curriculum Programmes of Study and get a representative sample of children to do it prior to Year 7, Year 8, 9 and Year 10 we will get an idea of any systematic knowledge improvements from general education prior to the start of formal teaching.
 We can use this to understand the way learning takes place with teaching over time both in absolute and relative terms.

 Once we establish a database representative of any cohort and its progress, we can enable teachers to place their individual pupils and their school within that context.
 We can remove the need for levels altogether and use national cohort referencing.
 This is likely to be much more reliable when it comes to predicting attainment for eg performance measures.